 Within the change room area, there are now individual use bathrooms as well.
 The space outside of these rooms is shared space for facility users of any gender.
 Clothing or swimsuits are required in all areas outside of these stalls.

-The new event entrance (next to Sage Sport) provides direct access to the spectator area, which has been redesigned for improved accessibility and functionality.
+The event entrance (next to Sage Sport) provides direct access to the spectator area, which has been redesigned for improved accessibility and functionality.
 Event spectators no longer need to enter the TCC lobby, cross the pool deck, or climb stairs.
-In addition, the new entrance provides direct access for swim clubs and reduces lobby congestion during practice times.
-Regular pool users will access the pool through the TCC main entrance and will not use the new entrance.
+In addition, the entrance provides direct access to swim clubs and reduces lobby congestion during practice times.
+Regular pool users will access the pool through the TCC main entrance and will not use this entrance.